Fivell/policies/src/pages/policies/roles_policy.md

 oversight of all activities pertaining to Versionista's efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
-The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
+The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of PHI or PII.
 The Security Officer is appointed by and reports to the Board of Directors and the CEO.

 These organizational responsibilities include, but are not limited to the
 following: